How to Teach A Toddler to ReadJuly 4, 2022

 With all the positive research supporting the idea of reading for toddlers, you may come away from this wondering just how you’re supposed to do that.
 Below, we’ve collected several fun and easy-to-implement strategies for teaching a toddler to read.

 - Teach the letters of the alphabet.
 Even within this step, there are various schools of thought on how to go about doing this.
-Teach basic letter recognition to begin with.
+Teach basic letter recognition, to begin with.
 And be sure to get creative!
 There are flashcards, YouTube videos, board games, and so much more.
 Learning to recognize and identify the 26 letters of the alphabet is the first step in putting letters together to form and read words!